FreeRidePGH/BikeBinder/README.markdown

 Reproduce all functionality that exists with the current paper bike binder and departed bikes binder system.

-## Install and configuration
+## Installation and configuration

-* Setup rake task
+* Runt Setup rake task

         bundle exec rake setup

 * Edit the config/database.yml file with correct parameters

 ### Prepare the application for development

-* After the first clone and after updates to the database or gems are pulled
+(After the first clone and after updates to the database or gems are pulled)

         bundle exec rake populate

-* Running tests
+### Running tests

+(After preparing the application for development)

         bundle exec guard

-## Documentation Tasks
+## Documentation

+### Project milestones, scope and general design approach

+Keep a summary in the README file

+### Diagrams and supporting files

+Keep these in the doc/ directory

+### Tasks for generating diagrams

 * Generating ERD images using railroady (http://railroady.prestonlee.com/)